jkmathilda/PantryPal/README.md

 OR

-Simply just run the program type it in.
+Simply just run the program and type it in.

 ### Running the Application